Co-visual pattern augmented generative transformer learning for automobile geo-localization: METHOD

+{\bf Spatial Attention (SA).} Inspired by~\cite{woo2018cbam}, we learn the spatial attention masks according to the enhanced contextual representations adaptively.
+In detail, SA takes the enhanced feature produced by SCE and eliminates the channel dimension by adopting the max and average pooling layers.
+In order to generate the spatial attention masks $\mathbf{M}_G (\mathbf{M}_S) \in \mathbb{R}^{h \times w}$, we concatenate the compact features obtained from the pooling layers and then apply a 1 $\times$ 1 convolutional layer with sigmoid activation.

-{\bf Cross-modal Interaction (CMI) $f_{\tt CMI}$.} With the purpose of mining the mutual knowledge between multi-modal, CMI takes the information from one modality and produces \emph{another-modality-aware} knowledge.
-To alleviate the limitation of feature location on learning receptive field, we first re-encode the features $\mathbf{F}^*_G$ and $\mathbf{F}^*_S$ with position information:
+To alleviate the limitation of feature location on the receptive learning field, we re-encode the features $\mathbf{F}^{'}_G$ and $\mathbf{F}^{'}_S$ with position information and enrich the co-visual areas by multiplying the spatial attention masks $\mathbf{M}_G$ and $\mathbf{M}_S$ generated by the cascaded attention masking (CAMask) algorithm: